vohuynhquangnguyen/vohuynhquangnguyen.github.io/_posts/2023-09-16-civilization.md

 P.S.: Mr. Nguyen Huu Tri from AWP just posted a video on survival skills in case of a fire.
 Check out his page or YouTube channel to watch it.
 Link in the comments below.
 For First Aid info, contact Dr. Duc Todigon Vo Quang for materials and guidance.

 P.S.S.: The investigation revealed the fire was caused by an electric bicycle battery.
 Lithium batteries are highly reactive and can easily catch fire.
-Hence, the recommendations: (1) DON’T put electronics or spare batteries in checked luggage, (2) DON’T leave them in hot cars or trunks, (3) Avoid buying batteries/chargers of unknown origin.
+Hence, the recommendations: (1) DON'T put electronics or spare batteries in checked luggage, (2) DON'T leave them in hot cars or trunks, (3) Avoid buying batteries/chargers of unknown origin.
 Stay safe!

 P.S.S.S.: Attached is a photo of my current university to show how they pay attention to even the smallest details.